Mirasio/Mirasio.github.io/_posts/2016-6-25-About-animations-on-Processing.md

 Than Sherol showed we how to do this animation and [that's what I could do](http://mirasio.github.io/mario).

 And I liked this than I wanted to do one more animation.
 It whas [this](http://mirasio.github.io/girl).

+I understood, working on Processing language is awesome.
+I didn't see programming languages like this.
+On processing language you have a lots of opportunities.
+I like this.